YAP-dependent necrosis occurs in early stages of Alzheimer's disease and regulates mouse model pathology.

 Digital Object Identifier (DOI)

 Tanaka, Hikari; Homma, Hidenori; Fujita, Kyota; Kondo, Kanoh; Yamada, Shingo; Jin, Xiaocen; Waragai, Masaaki; Ohtomo, Gaku; Iwata, Atsushi; Tagawa, Kazuhiko; Atsuta, Naoki; Katsuno, Masahisa; Tomita, Naoki; Furukawa, Katsutoshi; Saito, Yuko; Saito, Takashi; Ichise, Ayaka; Shibata, Shinsuke; Arai, Hiroyuki; Saido, Takaomi; Sudol, Marius; Muramatsu, Shin-Ichi; Okano, Hideyuki; Mufson, Elliott J.; Sobue, Gen; Murayama, Shigeo; and Okazawa, Hitoshi, "YAP-dependent necrosis occurs in early stages of Alzheimer's disease and regulates mouse model pathology."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 491.